vishalud/bangalore-offsite-2024/README.md

-# Dissecting Kubernetes: Unveiling Cluster Dynamics through Chaos
+# Dissecting Kubernetes: Learning Cluster Dynamics through Chaos

 This repo contains a set of scripts/programs that will help you to have your own broken Kubernetes cluster, and then fix it.